Feasibility Study

 Hilo, HI

 The Food Basket (TFB) is Hawai`i Island’s food bank.
 Increasing demand for the services TFB provides the residents of Hawai`i County is beyond the capacity of its Hilo facility.
 A new food bank warehouse/community food center in East Hawai`i with the capacity to meet the increased food needs for Hawai`i Island residents has the potential to dramatically improve food access for low-income residents, increase resilience and disaster preparedness, and provide food security for Hawai`i Island.
-New Venture Advisors will help design this new facility to help accommodate TFB’s growth with added features that will enable TFB to offer new programs and services to the community.
+TFB’s proposed campus supports the organization’s objective to eliminate hunger across the island of Hawai’i and identify new and innovative methods of providing food, education, and access to community members.
+New Venture Advisors developed the design and supporting modeling for a 4-building campus to help accommodate TFB’s growth with added features that will enable TFB to offer new programs and services to the community.
+NVA continues to support the development project via design, updated financial modeling, funding development, business planning and continued engagement with partners.
 (2023)

 Eastern Market Processing and Distribution Expansion Study